France 2 - The platforms of the Institut de Biologie Structurale (IBS) managed by Integrated Structural Biology Grenoble (ISBG).

 Instruct Centre France 2 in Grenoble provides technician-supported user access to some of the highest level structural biology instrumentation in France.
 Our services/technologies address areas of sample preparation, characterisation and structural determination.
 All platforms have ISO 9001 quality certification.
-Our platforms are located at the Institut de Biologie Structurale (IBS) with user access managed by the Integrated Structural Biology Grenoble (ISBG) service unit.
+User access to the platforms of the Institut de Biologie Structurale (IBS) is managed by the Integrated Structural Biology Grenoble (ISBG) service unit.

 The IBS is on the EPN Science Campus, an international science hub that also hosts three major European institutes – EMBL, ESRF and ILL, each with major research and user access programs in structural biology.

 IBS-ISBG is currently available for limited remote access due to COVID-19 restrictions.
 For information on the availability of specific technologies, view the Technology Availability List or contact firstname.lastname@example.org.
 Please check here regularly for updates.

 How to find us

 The IBS is located on EPN Science campus in the northern part of Grenoble.
 The site can be easily reached by car, bus or train thanks to the nearby motorway connections and railway station.
 Visitors to the EPN science campus must be registered for a visit prior to arrival.
 Please fill in this form and give it to your contact more than 48h in advance.
 You will need to produce proof of identification (e.g. passport, ID card) to be able to enter.
 The site entrance is located 71 avenue des Martyrs.